Delta Air Lines Flags Over $2B Fuel Expenses In Q2 – Airline Expects To Report $1B Pre-Tax Profit During The Quarter

 Add us onAdd us on Google

-The company also stated that it expects to report $1 billion in pre-tax profit in Q2, which includes a $300 million benefit from its refinery.
+The airline expects to report $1 billion in pre-tax profit in the second quarter (Q2), with its refinery providing a $300 million boost.
 Delta operates the Monroe refinery outside Philadelphia.

-Delta CEO Ed Bastian stated that while the recent fuel spike is impacting the company’s earnings, he is confident that it ultimately reinforces the airline’s leadership and accelerates its long-term earnings power.
+Bastian stated that even though the recent spike in energy prices is impacting the company’s earnings, he is confident that it ultimately reinforces the airline’s leadership and accelerates its long-term earnings power.

 “Our integrated fuel strategy is a unique differentiator, with the economics of our refinery partially offsetting higher crack spreads,” said Delta’s Chief Operating Officer, Dan Janki.

-Delta reported earnings per share (EPS) of $0.64 on revenue of $15.9 billion, while Wall Street expected an EPS of $0.56, according to Fiscal.ai data.
+Bastian’s comments come amid Delta’s first-quarter (Q1) earnings beat.
+The airline reported earnings per share (EPS) of $0.64 on operating revenue of $15.9 billion, while Wall Street expected an EPS of $0.56 on revenue of $14.8 billion, according to Fiscal.ai data.

 Bastian Says Demand Remains Strong